zubyul/zubyul.github.io/index.md

 - Blood on the clocktower as an experiment!
 Adversarial emotional communication.
 What's a vibe?
 - Schemas and emotion-cuing in social memory formation.
 People are strange when you're a stranger.
 - Neuronal network level models of memory formation, neural oscillation/criticality, and belief updating in different emotional states.
 A cortical column is just doing math.
-- AI welfare and the application of human memory efficiencies to AI.
+- Application of human memory efficiencies to AI; what may be called AI socialization/welfare (look at the sun)
 - Information cascades across all network scales.
 - Human personality manifold and how we cue identity, online and offline.
 I'm coded...